Ibtisam34/leader-board/README.md

 # Leaderboard

-n this project, I built a simple HTML Leaderboard .
+In this project, I built a simple HTML Leaderboard .
 I built it using HTML, CSS, JavaScript,EcmaScript6 modules webpack and served it by a webpack dev server.

 Template for Leaderboard setup